bluehost/bluehost-wordpress-plugin/bin/README.md

 Prototype for reducing run time complexity by processing webpack assets more thoroughly at build time.
 This will eventually extract out of this repo.

-## Adding new entries
+## Adding new webpack entries

-1. Create src/[entry].js and src/[entry].
+1. Create src/[entry].js and src/[entry] directory.
-2. Update const entries array in bin/build.settings.js with [entry].
+2. Update the entries array in bin/build.settings.js with [entry].
-3. [entry] assets and registration will now be in /build and wp-dependency manifest.
+3. [entry] assets and registration will now be in /build, wp-dependency manifests and automatically registered with WordPress via wp-dependency-registration.php (see BuildAssets class).

 ## Important notes
 * Sass @imports cannot have licenses automatically extracted to licenses.txt.
-*
+* Hashed files signify production build, unhashed files signify development build.
+* If you don't see the wp-dependency emitted in your terminal, there's likely a hidden error.
+* Note the WordPress Hook priority when filtering and enqueueing assets -- if things aren't coming online this is the most likely culprit.